Skip to Main Content

 In-Text Citations:

-Citations are numbered consecutively in the order in which they appear in the text and each citation corresponds to a numbered reference, containing publication information about the source cited, in the reference list at the end of the publication, essay or assignment.
+Citations are numbered consecutively in the order in which they appear in the text.
+Each citation corresponds to a numbered reference containing publication information about the source cited in the reference list at the end of the publication, essay, or assignment.

 Once a source has been cited, the same number is used in all subsequent references.
-No distinction is made between print and electronic references when citing within the text.
+There is no distinction between print and electronic references when citing within the text.

 References List: